Updated February 8, 2022

 Snapshot: A snapshot preserves the state and data of a virtual machine at a specific point in time.
 The state includes the virtual machine’s power state (for example, powered-on, powered-off, suspended).
 The data includes all of the files that make up the virtual machine.
 This includes disks, memory, and other devices, such as virtual network interface cards.

-SAN: VMware Inc.’s Virtual Storage Area Network, which is a software-defined storage offering from VMware that enables enterprises to pool their storage capabilities and to instantly and automatically provision virtual machine storage via simple policies that are driven by the virtual machine.
-Lumen is not responsible for unauthorized access if Customer does not take its own steps to maintain security, including encryption.volver arriba
+VSAN: VMware Inc.’s Virtual Storage Area Network, which is a software-defined storage offering from VMware that enables enterprises to pool their storage capabilities and to instantly and automatically provision virtual machine storage via simple policies that are driven by the virtual machine.
+Lumen is not responsible for unauthorized access if Customer does not take its own steps to maintain security, including encryption.back to top